dzoech/Nudelsieb/readme.md

 # Setup instructions for local development
 Install [Azure Cosmos Emulator](https://aka.ms/cosmosdb-emulator) (currently, no Docker image for Linux is available).
 Per default the emulator is listening on localhost:8081.

-# Todos
-- [X] Setup deployment pipeline for WebApi service
-  - [ ] Separate build and deployment/release into separate pipelines
-  - [ ] Automate releasing chocolatey package
-- [ ] Allow to switch between different endpoints (cloud, localhost) in the CLI (`nudelsieb config endpoints switch`)
-- [ ] Compare cli version with REST API version
-  - [ ] Set assembly and package version in build pipeline
-  - [ ] Warn when mismatching
-- [X] Query neurons by group name
-- [ ] Cli: Support #myGroup in message text to be converted into groups without using --group
-- [ ] Create some seed demo data
-- [ ] Implement registration process from the CLI
-  - [ ] utilizing Azure AD
-  - [ ] utilizing GitHub as social provider for Azure AD
-- [ ] Cli: implement command to get upcoming reminders
-- [ ] Cli: implement config resolver service that gets required values on demand (instead of loading them all on application start)